ltrgoddard/thesis/temp.markdown

 real violence: ‘Together we love him limb from | limb’ (50–51).
 According to Matthew Hall,

-> \[t\]he position accentuated in the poem is the representation of the
+> \singlespacing [t]he position accentuated in the poem is the
-> body politic of the familial unit, depicted as ‘a circle of teeth by
+> representation of the body politic of the familial unit, depicted as
-> the cosy fire.’ \[120\] The family collectively forms an estranged
+> ‘a circle of teeth by the cosy fire.’ \[120\] The family collectively
-> mouth which ventriloquises its consumptive patterns and its own
+> forms an estranged mouth which ventriloquises its consumptive patterns
-> wounded utterances, creating song from the shadow cast by loss.[^489]
+> and its own wounded utterances, creating song from the shadow cast by
+> loss.[^489]

 \noindent As Sutherland notes, ‘The Bee Target on his Shoulder’ is saturated with bathos: ‘moments of outright bathetic interruption in